XP Recap: Data & Analytics @ SAP TechEd 2022

 Lars van der Goes

-Lars van der Goes is a SAP Data & Analytics Lead at Expertum.
+Lars van der Goes is SAP Data & Analytics Lead at Expertum.
 Lars combines strong functional skills with broad knowledge of Analytics principles, products and possibilities.

 Read more articles by Lars van der Goes